Gulluth/SIGIL/docs/error-handling.md

 # Error Handling & Robustness

 SIGIL is designed with robustness in mind and includes comprehensive error handling.
-Our test suite (67+ tests including various edge cases) exercises these behaviors.
+Our test suite exercises these behaviors.

 ## Design Principles